ansible/workshops/exercises/ansible_security/1.3-snort/README.md

     ids_provider: snort
 ```

-Next, we need to add the tasks where the actual changes on the target machines are done.
-Since we re-use a role, this is just a single step where we include the role to which we add some task-specific variables:
+Next, we need to add the tasks.
+Here is where the actual changes on the target machines are being made.
+Since we are using a role, we can simply use a single step, `include_role` include it.
+In order to make the role suitable for our use case, we add the following task-specific variables:

 - the actual rule
 - the Snort rules file